dthyresson/redwoodblog-rbac/README.md

 [Welcome to Redwood!](https://redwoodjs.com/tutorial/welcome-to-redwood)

 The [RedwoodJS tutorial](https://redwoodjs.com/tutorial/prerequisites) creates a basic blog engine.
-It [deploys](https://redwoodjs.com/tutorial/deployment) to [Netlify](https://www.netlify.com/), uses a PostgreSQL database hosted by [Heroku](https://www.heroku.com/), and introduces [Authentication] with [Netlify Identity](https://docs.netlify.com/visitor-access/identity/).
+It [deploys](https://redwoodjs.com/tutorial/deployment) to [Netlify](https://www.netlify.com/), uses a PostgreSQL database hosted by [Heroku](https://www.heroku.com/), and introduces [Authentication](https://redwoodjs.com/docs/authentication) with [Netlify Identity](https://docs.netlify.com/visitor-access/identity/).

-This app is a modifed-version of that blog engine tutorial with some added tweaks:
+This `redwoodblog` app is a modifed-version of the RedwoodJS blog engine tutorial with some added tweaks:

 * TailwindCSS and UI
 * User Profile / Settings
-* Role-based Access Control (RBAC)
+* Role-based Access Control (RBAC) on Posts
-* User Management via Netlify Identity API
+* User Management via Netlify Identity API (view users)
 * Contact messages get associated with user, if logged in
 * Posts have an optional author and publisher set by currentUser

-Note: This app does not store any User information, but rather integrates with Netlify Identity.
+Note: This app does not store any User information in a database, but rather integrates with Netlify Identity.

 ### Roles

-There are several defined roles:
+There redwoodblog defines the following roles:

 * Admin
 * Author